pedramnazari/simple-tile-based-game/README.md

 A simple tile-based 2D game developed with Java and Spring Boot.

+## Requirements
+Java 17 (JDK 17) or newer is required to build and run this project.
+The project toolchain is configured for Java 17.

 ## Execution
 To run the application, execute `./gradlew run` (Linux/macOS) or `.\gradlew run` (Windows) in the project directory.